Use of the HRCS

 Medical Research: What’s it worth?
 Estimating the economic benefits from medical research in the UK

 This report commissioned in 2008 by the Medical Research Council, Wellcome Trust and Academy of Medical Sciences demonstrated major financial and social benefits from investment in medical research.
 The report also made a number of recommendations for future consideration, including the adoption of a standardised way of classifying research funding, citing the HRCS as an example.
+More information on the “What’s it worth?” report series can be found here.

 A review of UK health research funding – Sir David Cooksey (December 2006)